 2. Handling Exceptions Natively The "last mile" problem disappears when automation can reason about exceptions.
 An AI agent processing invoices doesn't just extract fields—it can identify anomalies, flag suspicious patterns, and make judgment calls within defined parameters.

 3. Natural Language Interfaces Instead of flowcharts and selectors, AI automation accepts natural language instructions.
 "Process incoming invoices, flag anything over $10,000 for review, and route supplier questions to accounts payable" is a valid automation specification.
+Platforms like Swfte Studio make this practical by letting teams describe workflows in plain language and deploy them as production-grade automations.

 4. Continuous Learning Traditional bots are static—they do exactly what they're programmed to do until someone changes the program.
 AI agents learn from corrections, improving accuracy over time without explicit reprogramming.